 As suggested, bulbs do best in a cool spot out of direct sunlight for 4-10 days.
 I placed mine on my kitchen counter.
 Apparently the roots will search out the water and begin to grow through the rock.
 Crossing fingers!

 To prevent the plant from getting too leggy, it’s suggested to add a mixture of 1 part alcohol to 10-12 parts water once the green shoots arrive, and top it up only as needed.
 At this time they can be moved to a sunny warm location to speed up blooming.

 Just in case this all goes horribly wrong, I decided to also plant a few pots using the soil method.
 I simply planted the bulbs with the roots down in soil and covered them so the top portion of the bulb popped out.
 Then, I lightly watered each pot and placed them on my kitchen counter out of direct sunlight as well.
 I will move these to a brighter spot when I decorate for Christmas.

-Because I’m no expert when it comes to planting bulbs, be sure to check out Garden Answer’s tutorial before tackling your own.
+Because I’m no expert when it comes to planting bulbs, be sure to watch Garden Answer’s bulb tutorial before tackling your own.
 Love those aged pots she selected!